lihe1991/PYNQ/docs/source/overlays/logictools_overlay/logictools_overlay_overview.rst

 display_graph()

-Boolean Function Builder
+Boolean Generator
 -------------------------------------------

-The Boolead Generator supports boolean functions of one up to five inputs on each output pin.
+The Boolean Generator supports boolean functions of one up to five inputs on each output pin.
 AND, OR, NOT, and XOR operators are supported.

 Example
 ^^^^^^^^^^^^^^^^^^^^^